mlcommons/ck/README.md

 to continue developments as a community effort in an [open and transparent way](docs/taskforce.md) and deprecated v1 in 2021 and v2 in 2022.

-The Collective Knowledge technology v3 consists of the following sub-projects:
+The latest Collective Knowledge technology v3 consists of the following sub-projects:
 * Non-intrusive and technology-agnostic [Collective Mind automation language (CM)](https://doi.org/10.5281/zenodo.8105339) helps to convert any project, code or data into a collection of portable and reusable components with a unified CM interface.
   CM language allows users to run various automation workflows and applications in the same way either inside automatically generated container snapshots